Learning to Reconstruct Quirky Tracks: Tracking

 Track reconstruction broadly consists of track {\it finding}, which proposes a set of track candidates given hits in a detector, and track {\it fitting}, which aims to predict the particle momentum and production vector of the matching track candidate.
 Reconstructed tracks are used for many downstream reconstruction and analysis tasks, including trigger decisions, jet tagging, and signal-background discrimination.

 Most traditional algorithms make assumptions about the characteristics of the particles being reconstructed.
 This particle hypothesis typically includes the assumption that the particle track is approximately helical and that the particle has ionization and interaction properties typical of known particles.
-In this way, algorithms such as the kalman filter (KF) perform some form of helical fit as part of track finding.
-Machine learning approaches, such as graph neural networks (GNN), need not perform a fit and therefore need no such assumption.
+In this way, algorithms used in collider tracking such as the kalman filter (KF) propagate a helical (or otherwise modeled) state vector and update it hit-by-hit as part of track finding.
+Machine learning approaches, such as graph neural networks, need not explicitly model this state and therefore need no such assumption.
 The characteristics of the particle tracks are learned by providing examples of target tracks, which may therefore be of any shape.

 There are a variety of ways ML can be used to solve the track finding problem (see~\cite{duarte2022graph,dezoort2023graph,thais2022graph} for thorough reviews).
 It can be treated as an object detection problem and one can perform instance segmentation with object condensation~\cite{kieseler2020object,lieret2024object,murnane2024influencer}.
-One can frame reconstruction as a generative process, where track candidates are recurrently produced by some autoregressive process~\cite{lad2023graph,huang2024language}.
+One can frame reconstruction as a generative process, where track candidates are recurrently produced by some autoregressive process~\cite{huang2024language}.
 The combinatorial kalman filter (CKF) technique can also be combined with techniques for extending track seeds using ML~\cite{heinrich2024combined}, or using reinforcement learning to choose a next hit~\cite{vaage2022reinforcement,kortus2023towards}.